 Administered by the College Board.
 Scored on a scale of 200-800 for each part: reading/writing and math.
 Score requirements vary depending on major.

-Students who completed most or all of their high school study in a foreign language, must also submit proof of English Language proficiency.
+Students who completed most or all of their high school studies in a foreign language must also submit proof of English Language proficiency.
 This may be obtained with a minimum SAT Reading and Writing score of 450 or by taking the TOEFL or IELTS and meeting the requirements below.

 Test of English as a Foreign Language (TOEFL)

-In addition to completing the application for admission, students applying to the School of Nursing must read, review and complete:
+In addition to completing the application for admission, students should review the specific requirements for their desired program of study.